-The connection between diet and emotions stems from the close relationship between your brain and your gastrointestinal tract, often called the “second brain.”
+The link between diet and emotions stems from the close relationship between your brain and your gastrointestinal tract, often called the “second brain.”

-Here’s how it works: Your GI tract is home to billions of bacteria that influence the production of neurotransmitters, chemical substances that constantly carry messages from the gut to the brain.
-(Dopamine and serotonin are two common examples.)
+Here’s how it works: Your GI tract is home to billions of bacteria that influence the production chemical substances that constantly carry messages from the gut to the brain.
+Two common examples of this are dopamine and serotonin.

-Eating healthy food promotes the growth of “good” bacteria, which in turn positively affects neurotransmitter production.
-A steady diet of junk food, on the other hand, can cause inflammation that hampers production.
-When neurotransmitter production is in good shape, your brain receives these positive messages loud and clear, and your mental state can reflect it.
+Eating nutritionally dense food promotes the growth of “good” bacteria, which in turn positively affects the production of these chemicals.
+When production is optimal, your brain receives these positive messages loud and clear, and your mental state can reflect it.
 On the other hand, when production goes awry, so might your mood.

-Sugar, in particular, is considered a major culprit of inflammation, plus it feeds “bad” bacteria in the GI tract.
-Ironically, it can also cause a temporary spike in “feel good” neurotransmitters, like dopamine.
-That isn't good for you either, says Rachel Brown, co-founder of The Wellness Project, a consultancy that works with corporations to promote good health among employees.
-The result is a fleeting sugar rush that is followed shortly thereafter by a crash "that's terrible for your mood," she says.
+Sugar, in particular, is considered a major culprit of inflammation.
+It feeds “bad” bacteria in the GI tract.
+Ironically, it can also cause a temporary spike in “feel good” chemicals like dopamine.
+"You don’t want that either”, says Dr. Fernandez-Turner.
+“These spikes result in a fleeting sugar rush, followed by a hard crash.”

-When you stick to a diet of healthy food, you’re setting yourself up for fewer mood fluctuations, an overall happier outlook and an improved ability to focus, Dr. Cora says.
+When you stick to a diet of nutrient-rich foods, you’re setting yourself up for fewer mood swings and an improved ability to focus.
 Studies have even found that clean diets consisting of mainly whole, unprocessed foods, can help with symptoms of depression and anxiety.
-Unhealthy diets have been linked to an increased risk of dementia or stroke.
+Whereas unhealthy diets have been linked to an increased risk of dementia or stroke.

-So what should you put in your cart and on your plate?
+So, what should you put in your cart and on your plate?
 Here’s a quick overview of what to look for next time you’re in the grocery store.
-You’ll want to aim for a mix at meal time.

-Some studies have shown that preservatives, food colorings and other additives may cause or worsen hyperactivity and depression.
-"So if you have one thing to remember, it's to eat real food," or food that’s minimally processed and has a few healthy ingredients, says Sarah Jacobs, holistic nutritional counselor and co-founder of The Wellness Project.
+Some studies show that preservatives, food colorings and other additives may cause or worsen hyperactivity and depression.
+"If you have one thing to remember, it's to eat real food, or food that’s minimally processed and has a few healthy ingredients,” says Sarah Jacobs, holistic nutritional counselor and co-founder of The Wellness Project.
 Think fresh fruits and vegetables in a variety of colors.

-Plant-based foods are full of fiber, which helps your body absorb glucose – or food sugars – more slowly and helps you avoid sugar rushes and crashes.
+Plant-based foods are full of fiber which helps your body absorb glucose (food sugars) more slowly.
+This helps you avoid sugar rushes and crashes.
 Fiber-rich foods include fruits, vegetables, and nutrient-filled carbs like whole grains and beans.

 This type of B vitamin helps with dopamine production without forcing it to surge the way sugars do.
 Find it in leafy greens, lentils and cantaloupes.

 Vitamin D helps with the production of serotonin, and we usually get it from exposure to sunlight.
-But mushrooms – especially reishi, cordycep and maitake – are another good source, Jacobs says.
-(If you are deficient in vitamin D, your doctor may also recommend taking a supplement.
-Aetna members may receive discounts on supplements; check your plan’s benefits for details.)
+But mushrooms are another good source, Jacobs says.
+If you’re deficient in vitamin D, your doctor may also recommend taking a supplement.
+Aetna members may receive discounts on supplements; check your plan’s benefits for details.

-This essential mineral helps with everything from nerve and muscle function to keeping a heartbeat steady.
-But it’s also vital to the food-mood connection: A mineral deficiency can hurt the bacteria in your gut and cause depression and anxiety-like symptoms.
-Load up with natural sources such as dark chocolate, cacao nibs, almonds and cashews, spinach and other dark leafy greens, bananas and beans.
+This essential mineral helps with everything from nerve and muscle function to keeping a steady heartbeat.
+But it’s also vital to the food-mood connection.
+A mineral deficiency can hurt the bacteria in your gut and cause depression and anxiety-like symptoms.
+Load up with natural sources such as cacao nibs, almonds and cashews, spinach and other dark leafy greens, bananas and beans.

-Incorporating good-for-your-mood foods into your diet may take some extra effort at first, Brown and Jacobs say.
-They suggest preparing a week’s worth of chopped veggies and soaked and cooked beans ahead of time, so DIY meals are easier to whip up and just as tempting as take-out.
+Incorporating good-for-your-mood foods into your diet may take some extra effort at first, Dr. Jacobs says.
+She suggests preparing a week’s worth of chopped veggies and soaked and cooked beans ahead of time.
+This makes DIY meals easier to whip up and just as tempting as take-out.
 Strapped for time?
-Dr. Cora suggests using frozen or canned vegetables without the salt and 10-minute brown rice, quinoa or whole-grain couscous.
+Dr. Fernandez-Turner suggests using frozen fruit and vegetables and 10-minute brown rice, quinoa or whole-grain couscous.

 You can also try making small healthy food swaps, like trading white rice, pasta and bread for whole-grain versions.
 This helps increase good fiber in your body, which aids in digestion.
 And instead of a bag of chips, choose a side salad packed with nuts, seeds and colorful vegetables for extra flavor.

-General nutrition rules still apply.
-This means staying hydrated, not skipping meals and being mindful of your caffeine and alcohol intake.
-Both can directly impact your mood or anxiety level, Dr. Cora says.
-“You may want to discuss with your doctor if you can drink caffeine or alcohol based on your personal health history and goals, and if so, how frequently and how much in order to stay healthy,” she adds.
+Of course, general nutrition rules still apply.
+This means staying hydrated, not skipping meals, and being mindful of your caffeine and alcohol intake.
+Dr. Fernandez-Turner says.
+“It’s a good idea to discuss with your doctor if you should drink caffeine or alcohol based on your personal health history and goals, and if so, how frequently in order to stay healthy,” she adds.

-Being mindful of the healthy foods entering your body is also effective, especially when it comes to combating cravings.
-"Appreciate each smell, food texture and taste for each food," Dr. Cora says.
+Being present and mindful while we eat is another effective tool that can combat cravings or overeating.
+“Try to notice the way your food smells, tastes, and feels as you eat it,” Dr. Fernandez-Turner says.
 And take note of how the nutritious snacks and meals make you feel afterward.
 Some people who move to a mostly plant-based diet, for instance, often notice that their energy and focus are sustained throughout the day.